-Animal proteins contain all nine essential amino acids, and nutritionists refer to them as ‘complete’ proteins.
-However, plant-based proteins provide a range of amino acids, with some amino acids being present in smaller quantities.
-When an amino acid is low in plant food, nutritionists refer to it as ‘limiting’, meaning it limits the opportunity to synthesize (or make) a complete protein.
+Animal proteins contain all nine essential amino acids.
+As such, nutritionists refer to them as “complete” proteins.
+Plant-based proteins do provide a range of amino acids, and some – but not all – are also considered complete.
+When an amino acid is low in a plant food, nutritionists refer to it as “limiting,” meaning it limits the opportunity to synthesize (or make) a complete protein.

 Therefore, people eating a plant-based diet should consume a range of different protein sources to provide the complementary amino acids to make protein.
 An example of combining complementary proteins in the same meal is rice with beans or flatbread with lentil dahl.